 Turn on the lights as brightly as possible³.

-Go outside to look at the sky for a few minutes without my sunglasses -- do NOT look at light that is uncomfortably bright⁴.
+Go outside to look at or toward the morning sky for 5-10 minutes without sunglasses -- NEVER look at any light that is uncomfortably bright⁴.

 Work out.
-Even doing a few jumping jacks or burpees immediately before sitting down to practice or during my breaks helps me quite a bit⁶.
+Even doing a few jumping jacks or burpees immediately before sitting down to practice or during breaks helps quite a bit⁶.

 My Focus Routine

-Write a to-do list of anything on my mind that is not related to my practice.
-And during practice, I keep that list accessible to write down any invading thoughts of things I need to do later that day.
+As soon as you sit down to practice, write a to-do list of anything on your mind that is not related to practice.
+And during practice, keep that list accessible to write down any invading thoughts of things you need to do later that day(¹⁴).

-Write a to-do list of specific practice goals for my practice session⁷.
+Next, write a to-do list of specific practice goals for your practice session⁷.

-Eliminate distractions (e.g., social media, web searching, phone noise, and notifications).
+Always eliminate distractions (especially social media, web searching, phone noise, and notifications)(¹⁵)

 Do a quick warm-up and then engage in maximum focus on only one (1) goal at a time.
 Do not multitask⁸.

-Limit my practice sessions to 60 minutes peppered with plenty micro and movement breaks.
+Limit each practice session to 60 minutes peppered with plenty micro and movement breaks.

 Please leave a comment or question about this post at the bottom of this page to let me know how these strategies are helping you.
 And if you’re interested in lessons, please contact me below.
 Thanks and happy practicing!